Intelligent Reflecting Surface-aided URLLC in a Factory Automation Scenario: Conclusions

 \section{Conclusions}

 In this paper, we proposed to deploy an IRS in a FA scenario to support the URLLC.
 Different from the existing contributions on transmission design, this paper focused on the analytical analysis by characterizing the performance under the assistance of IRS.
-To this end, the performance analysis is performed under two cases: the case when no CSI is available at the BS and the case when the CSI is available at the BS.
-For both cases, the approximate/accurate ADR and ADEP expressions were derived in closed-form.
-To gain more design insights, the asymptotic analysis is performed when the SNR approaches infinity.
+To this end, the performance analysis is performed for seven cases: 1) Rayleigh fading channel; 2) With direct channel link; 3) Nakagami-m fading channel; 4) Imperfect phase alignment; 5) Multiple-IRS case; 6) Rician fading channel; 7) Correlated channels.
+The approximate/accurate ADR and ADEP expressions were derived in closed-form.
 Extensive numerical results were provided to validate the accuracy of our derived results.
-Simulation results show that significant performance gains can be obtained by using CSI over the case without CSI.